 - In celebration of moms, use Mother's Day memorial poems.

-- In memory of grandfather, poems pay tribute to the oldest men in the family.
+- In memory of a grandfather, poems pay tribute to the oldest men in the family.

 - For a Father's Day memorial service, consider a poem in memory of dad.